 Note: One hour is permitted with the gorillas per trek.
 Gorilla sightings cannot be guaranteed.
 The minimum age is 15 years old.
 Tracking through the forest can be steep, wet and slippery.
 Gorilla permits are subject to availability.

 Day 11 – Volcanoes National Park: After an early breakfast, return to the park headquarters where you will meet your guide for a trek to Dian Fossey’s grave (trek time: approx. 5-6 hours), which lies between Bisoke and Karisimbi volcanoes.
 Alternatively, opt for the second day of gorilla trekking (at an additional cost, based on permit availability).
 Following lunch at your lodge, enjoy a visit to twin lakes Burera and Ruhundo.
-Return to your hotel for dinner.
-Overnight at Virunga Lodge.
-(B, L, D, Dr)
+Dinner and overnight at your selected accommodation.

 Interested in this trip?
 Give us a call or drop us an email.